UU-Human-Evolution/1MB335/Lab4.md

 - *CytB*,
 - *COX1* and
 - *ND6*
 and download each sequence into a **separate FASTA file**.
 Make sure you mark them correctly.

-We now want to search for these protein sequences in our mitochondrial genomes to identify the corresponding coding regions in that nucleotide sequence.
-For obvious reasons, we cannot directly align protein sequences with a nucleotide sequence as they are composed from a different alphabet and there are often alternative codons in the translation process, so the assignment of an amino acid to three nucleotides is ambiguous. [tblastn](https://ftp.ncbi.nlm.nih.gov/pub/factsheets/HowTo_BLASTGuide.pdf) is a handy tool for this purpose as it takes a protein sequence as input and compares this to a nucleotide database.
+We now want to search for these protein sequences **in our mitochondrial genomes** to identify the **corresponding coding regions in that nucleotide sequence**.
+For obvious reasons, we cannot directly align protein sequences with a nucleotide sequence as they are composed from a **different alphabet** and there are often alternative codons in the translation process, so the assignment of an amino acid to three nucleotides is ambiguous.
+[tblastn](https://ftp.ncbi.nlm.nih.gov/pub/factsheets/HowTo_BLASTGuide.pdf) is a handy tool for this purpose as it takes a protein sequence as input and compares this to a nucleotide database.
 As part of the process, the nucleotides in the database are translated into hypothetical proteins using all six possible reading frames.

-We want to compare the proteins to the specific sequences you collected earlier, so we want to run BLAST using it as a custom database.
+We want to **compare the proteins to the specific sequences you collected earlier**, so we want to run BLAST using it as a custom database.
 This means we cannot actually use the online version of BLAST as illustrated in the lectures but we need to run it locally (for us: Solander).

 First, we need to prepare our sequence file for BLAST searches.
-We use the comment makeblastdb to preprocess the database.
+We use the comment **makeblastdb** to preprocess the database.
 This preprocessing of the database for multiple searches is one of the main reasons why BLAST is such an efficient search algorithm.

 ```
 makeblastdb -in your_alignment_of_full_mitogenomes.fasta -dbtype nucl